gramineproject/graphene/Documentation/pal/host-abi.rst

    to infer the executable.
 The potential executable file has the same file name as the manifest file except it doesn't have the `.manifest` or `.manifest.sgx` extension.
-#.
-If a manifest is given to the command line, and no executable file can be
-   found, then no executable is used for the execution.

 Data types and variables